zebafirdowsi/Semantic_Spotter_Project/README.md

 # Semantic Spotter
 ## Overview
-This project implements a Q&A system that answers user queries regarding insurance policies by utilizing **LlamaIndex** and **OpenAI’s GPT-3.5-turbo**.
+This project implements a Q&A system that answers user queries regarding insurance policies by utilizing **RAG with LlamaIndex** and **OpenAI’s GPT-3.5-turbo**.
 The system retrieves relevant document sections and generates precise answers using a Retrieval-Augmented Generation (RAG) approach.
 To optimize performance, a caching mechanism is implemented to store answers for frequently asked questions.

 ## Dataset Description
 The dataset comprises various insurance documents in `.pdf` and `.docx` formats, which contain information about: